-You can access the switch via an embedded web server that handles most day-to-day switching tasks.
-Before using the web server to access the switch, first specify an IP address through the local port on the back panel of the switch or local UI.
-See Local and Remote Configuration on page 13 for detailed instructions on using the user interface for switching.
+You can access the MergePoint UnityTM switch via an embedded web server that handles most day-to-day switching tasks.
+Before using the web server to access the switch, specify an IP address through the local port on the back panel of the switch or local UI.
+See Chapter 3 for detailed instructions on using the user interface for switching.